Saudia from India in 2026 — Alfursan miles earn ex-India, JED and RUH lounges, SkyTeam partner sweet spots

 Does Saudia serve alcohol?

-Do Indians need a visa for Saudi Arabia?
+Do I need a visa to fly Saudia to Saudi Arabia?